 Interior, design and technology

-Vauxhall hasn’t messed with the styling of the Zafira Tourer, but it’s always looked smart.
-It’s longer, taller and wider than a Citroen Grand C4 Picasso, and the high window line helps to slim the profile, while boomerang-style headlights and sculpted flanks mask the long overhangs.
+Vauxhall hasn’t messed with the styling of the Zafira Tourer but it’s always looked smart.
+It’s longer, taller and wider than the Citroën Grand C4 Picasso, and the high window line helps to slim the profile.
+Boomerang-style headlights and sculpted flanks mask the long overhangs.

 Tech Line models come with a chrome window line treatment, silver-effect roof rails and dark-tinted rear windows, which help the people carrier look a bit more upmarket.

 Image 3 of 8

 Inside, it’s refreshingly straightforward.
 The big buttons on the centre stack are easy to use, while the switchgear is well damped and feels sturdy.
 And while the cheap plastic steering rim ruins the premium feel, Tech Line models get sat-nav and classy ambient lighting.

 Chunky A-pillars and a darker interior ensure the Zafira doesn’t feel all that airy, but there is the option of a panoramic roof and the driving position is fine, offering plenty of seat and steering wheel adjustment.

 Two trim grades – Energy and Tech Line – come with Vauxhall’s Navi 650 system as standard; it’s £855 as an option on the other five specifications.

 However, the flip-side of this is that neither the Energy nor the Tech Line can be upgraded to Navi 950 IntelliLink (£1,200 on all other models), the top software which has mapping down to street level across Western Europe.
 The 650 only has this function in the UK and Ireland, with coverage for Europe restricted to main and trunk roads.